RayJurado/RayJurado/README.md

 - 👋 Hi, I’m @RayJurado
-- 👀 I’m interested in SQL, using pandas to help data science
+- 👀 Use talents in technology, organization, and business acumen to elevate the decisions and the work of others.
+I use what I like to do and what I am good at to create results that matter to others.
+Each of my jobs since 2012, I’ve pursued asking that question.
-- 🌱 I’m currently learning, SQL error handling and pandas dataframes
+- 🌱 I’m currently using T-SQL, SSIS, and minor scripting as a data warehouse engineer
+- 🌱 I’m currently learning the pandas library and how to better manipulate data frames in Python to support analysis work where that applies.
 - 💞️ I’m looking to collaborate on utilities and write documentation to make some part of life easier
 - 📫 How to reach me ...